 In other cases, we may require sea level heights to be expressed with respect to an Earth-centred ellipsoid: for example, if we wish to compare sea level measured by tide gauges with sea level measured by satellite altimetry.
 In this case, we need to know the height difference between the local tide gauge datum and the reference ellipsoid used.

 We can try and solve both of these cases by using continuous GNSS measurements from a receiver located near the tide gauge.
 The sketch below illustrates a typical tide gauge installation.
 The GNSS receiver measures heights relative to an ellipsoid, and can be used to estimate the rate of vertical movement of the local land mass.
 The tide gauge datum can be associated with these estimates if routine geodetic levelling campaigns are carried out between the tide gauge benchmark and the GNSS receiver.

 PSMSL have been working in collaboration with colleagues at SONEL, the GLOSS data centre for GNSS measurements, to make it easier to connect PSMSL RLR data with SONEL's GNSS data.
 Where a link to a GNSS receiver can be established, on PSMSL's station page (e.g. the station page for Newlyn), the station information section will note that a link to the ellipsoid is available.

-Details of the links are provided on a new "Ellipsoidal information" section of a station's RLR diagram page (e.g. the RLR diagram page for Newlyn), along with the page listing all sites where links to the ellipsoid have been made.
+Details of the links are provided in the "Ellipsoidal information" section of a station's RLR diagram page (e.g. the RLR diagram page for Newlyn), along with the page listing all sites where links to the ellipsoid have been made.
 These contain the following information:

 A comprehensive list of all available links are available here.